juanm4/hexagonal-architecture-frontend/README.md

 Let's go to do a quick review about one library we have used, in this case axios.
 Our **domain** mustn't know anything about the existence of this library, I mean, we should be able to switch another library without affecting our **domain**.
 I'm going to explain step by step:

-- We have defined an interface `IProductRepository` that declare what methods have to be implemented by our repository.
+- We have defined an interface `ProductRepository` that declare what methods have to be implemented by our repository.

-- We have defined an interface `IHttp` that declare what methods have to be implemented by our web service.
+- We have defined an interface `Http` that declare what methods have to be implemented by our client (a web service in this case).

-- We have instantiated a `productRepository` that implement the interface `IProductRepository`.
+- We have instantiated a `productRepository` that implement the interface `ProductRepository`.

-- We have instantiated a `httpAxios` that implement the interface `IHttp`.
+- We have instantiated a `httpAxios` that implement the interface `Http`.

 - Our `productRepository` instance uses an instance of `httpAxios`.
-If at any time you want to change the http library, for example, to fetch, you only have to write another client that implement the interface `Ihttp`
+If at any time you want to change the http library, for example, to fetch, you only have to write another client that implement the interface `Http` and pass it to the repository.

-- Even if at any point you want to change the product repository, you could write another client that implement the interface `IProductRepository`.
+- Even if at any point you want to change the repository, for example to a local database, you could write another repository that implement the interface `ProductRepository`.

 Doing that, you have applied the dependency inversion principle, so now, you have a code low coupled, and with high cohesion.